rohitjagga02/tutoring/README.md

-# RJ Tutoring
+# Tutoring

-Static tutoring website built with Astro and Tailwind CSS for GitHub Pages deployment.
+Static website built with Astro and Tailwind CSS for GitHub Pages deployment.

 ## Live URL